-By following some simple tips, you’ll find that you can turn any fear or anxiety—about living with someone you don’t know—into a bond that can last forever.
+By following some simple tips, you’ll find that you can turn any fear or anxiety—about living with someone you don’t know—into a bond that may last forever.

 Communicate with your roommates

-Plus, if you don’t communicate, you can bet on having a misunderstanding at some point or another.
-Communicate about everything as early as possible to eliminate conflict later.
+Plus, if you don’t communicate, you can bet on having a misunderstanding—or several—at some point or another.
+Communicate about everything as early as possible to eliminate future conflict.

-Scenario: your new roommate brings someone home at 3:00 in the morning.
+Scenario: your new roommate comes home with friends at 3:00 in the morning.
 Meanwhile, you’re in your bed, trying to get those z’s before your big biology exam.

-This situation can only be fixed with communication—If your roommate had discussed this with you, you probably would’ve told them that it’s not the best night.
-And had your roommate known about your stressful next day, they probably would have respected it!
+You can really only fix this type of situation with communication—If your roommate had discussed this with you, you probably would’ve told them that it’s not the best night.
+And had your roommate known about your stressful next day, they might have changed their plans!

 In an ideal world, you love your roommate upon first meeting, never have squabbles, and are best friends forever.
-Unfortunately this is not our reality, and there may be many things you and your roommate disagree on.
+Unfortunately this is not often a reality, and there may be many things about which you and your roommate disagree.

 For example, lights out, having people over, playing music out-loud—the list can go on.
 These can seem like major, life-altering issues to navigate when you’re already taking time and effort to adjust to a new environment, schedule, and social life.
-But once you start to get the flow of living together, you’ll see that you can find ways both parties are happy.
+But once you start to get into the flow of living together, you’ll see that you can find ways to keep both parties happy.

 Figure out your differences early on and talk about how the two of you can live together—which will inevitably involve compromise.
-If you are very different individuals, this is okay!
-If you get along otherwise, then you can accept your differences, plan how you’ll compromise, and form a tighter relationship.
+If you are very different people, this is okay!
+With a little compromise, you can learn to accept your differences, plan how you’ll compromise in any given scenario, and form a closer bond.

-In the end, putting aside your pride and stubbornness, and welcoming compromise, will make living with a roommate more enjoyable.
+In the end, putting aside your pride & stubbornness and welcoming compromise will make living with a roommate more enjoyable.